The rules on how to keep VAT records and submit VAT returns changed on 1 April 2019.

 - Those required to make payments on account;

 - Annual accounting scheme users.

-How do I choose the right software for Making Tax Digital?
+How do I choose the right accounting software for Making Tax Digital?

 There is a wide range of accounting software solutions that are compatible with Making Tax Digital.
 These are all commercial products; most of them work on a subscription basis.